 A bourbon barrel aged variation on Grand Armory’s Double Down Brown, this big brown ale is accented with coffee and cocoa aromas, as well as oak and vanilla flavors from time spent in bourbon barrels that blend with this beer’s boozy nose and high alcohol content.

-While these are just a few of the new fall beer offerings from our good friends over at Grand Armory Brewing, their seasonal catalog also features some never before seen options like their Long Strange Triple IPA, Oak Barrel Aged Barley Wine, Michigan Pils, and Scotch Ale which should be hitting the taproom before we know it.
+While these are just a few of the new fall beer offerings over at Grand Armory Brewing, their seasonal catalog also features some never before seen options like their Long Strange Triple IPA, Oak Barrel Aged Barley Wine, Michigan Pils, and Scotch Ale which should be hitting the taproom before we know it.

-Fall is a season which brings with it a whole host of new things to enjoy and the Grand Haven area’s craft beers are no exception.
+Fall is a season that brings with it a whole host of new things to enjoy and the Grand Haven Area’s craft beers are no exception.
 Learn more about all of the breweries in our area here!